techEmprez/Senior-Obioma/README.md

 # Senior-Oboima

 A bespoke runway fashion site with African prints that creates content through images and beauty.
+A Runway fashion site built with Reactjs designed to showcase African prints and fashion collections.
+The site utilizes the React framework to provide an interactive and dynamic user experience.
+Its main feature is the display of catalogs and sewing dresses.
+Users can browse through a variety of fashion collections, including outfits made from vibrant African prints, showcasing the latest trends, designs, and styles, allowing users to explore the diverse range of options available.
+The site also offers functionality for scheduling bookings and training.
+The scheduling feature enables users to select a convenient date and time, ensuring a seamless and personalized experience.

 ## Built With